Many of the items on display in this gallery were part of a gift from James H. Willcox, Jr.

-This exhibition, organized by location, includes not only silver produced in major urban centers, such as Alexandria, Norfolk, and Richmond, but also works crafted in small towns like Dumfries, Fincastle, and Waynesboro.
-Also included are some images of Virginia silversmiths themselves and place settings using silver, ceramics, and linens from the society's collections.
+The Silver in Virginia exhibition will reopen in 2015.
+The exhibition, organized by location, includes not only silver produced in major urban centers, such as Alexandria, Norfolk, and Richmond, but also works crafted in small towns like Dumfries, Fincastle, and Waynesboro.
+Also included are images of Virginia silversmiths themselves and place settings using silver, ceramics, and linens from our collections.

 Silver tea pot (VHS accession number: 2003.390.2, Lora Robins Collection of Virginia Art, Virginia Historical Society, Richmond.)

 Federal-style silver teapot with oval body and marked twice on base.
 There is a sugar dish from the same set.
 William L. Campbell (1759-1815) came to Winchester before 1785, but we do not know if he practiced silversmithing at that time.
 He returned to Scotland where his son, Thomas Boyle Campbell (1796-1858)---also a Winchester silversmith, was born.
 He probably returned to Winchester by 1810 and worked there until his death in 1815.
 Holloware of this quality from the early 19th c. is very rare for Winchester.
 25.40 cm x 33.02 cm spout to handle.
 (Lora Robins Collection of Virginia Art, Virginia Historical Society, Richmond)

 Richmond Light Infantry Blues pendant (VHS accession number: 1998.113.A)